techstartucalgary/Docs/src/projects/readme/README.md

 A `README.md` file in the root of the repository is going to be the first things your users see.
-GitHub renders this file on the main page of the repository:
+GitHub renders this file on the main page of the repository.

+This is an example from the [NixOS organization](https://github.com/NixOS/nixpkgs):

 ![NixOS README](./nixos-readme.png)